Skip to main content

 How accessible our documents are

 Documents that we publish and documents you need to download or fill in to access our services should be fully accessible.
+All our documents pass automated accessibility checks to WCAG 2.2.
+We aim to fix any issues within four weeks of upload.
+Typically, we will never have more than 3% of our PDF documents failing accessibility checks at any time.

-Although most of our documents pass accessibility checks to WCAG 2.1 - we know that in reality these may not be 'humanly accessible' - for example it might be a plan map of a new parking zone - or a technical diagram with alt text, but the complexity of the diagram may not be fully explained.
+Although most of our documents pass automated accessibility checks - we know that in reality these may not be 'humanly accessible' - for example it might be a plan map of a new parking zone - or a technical diagram with alt text, but the complexity of the diagram may not be fully explained.
 We also know large PDFs, do not work well on small screens.
 We aim to include a contact number or alternative information these instances.

 If you need to access information in a PDF that has been uploaded, and it does not meet your needs, you can contact us and ask for an alternative format.